wakatara/gork/ARCHITECTURE.md

 ### Why I Chose Dedicated Types in Go

-For the purists who might scream about what I've done to the port (though heck, you could probably imlement this whole thing easier in elisp).
+For the purists who might scream about what I've done to the port (though heck, you could probably implement this whole thing in emacs):

 **I chose separate structs (`Room`, `Item`, `NPC`) instead of a generic `Object` because:**